Is it odd for these to be still about this time of year?

 Thanks for your help with ID!

-Locality: NEW ZEALAND AK, suburb of Saint Johns, berm outside 27 Caulton Street
+Locality: NEW ZEALAND AK, suburb of Glen Innes/Point England/Saint Johns, 231 Apirana Ave

 The Coccinellidae are a family of small beetles, ranging from 1 to 10 mm (0.04 to 0.4 inches).
 They are commonly yellow, orange, or scarlet with small black spots on their wing covers, with black legs, heads and antennae.
 Such colour patterns vary greatly, however; for example, a minority of species, such as Vibidia duodecimguttata, a twelve-spotted species, have whitish spots on a brown background.
 Coccinellids are found worldwide, with over 5,000 species described, more than 450 native...